 Sunset along the Darling River, Yanda Camprground, Gundabooka

-It had been close to a week that I had been camping alone and it would be fair to say my mind wasn’t doing very well.
-There in the idyllic remote region of Gundabooka National Park (far western NSW) I had pitched a tent to remove myself from my regular life.
-For months my brother and I had been living and caring for our father whose dementia had worsened while his wife was hospitalised.
-Anyone who has been in a similar situation will know the amount of mental resilience this takes, by the end I had none.
+It was close to a week that I had been camping alone and it would be fair to say my mind wasn’t doing very well.
+There in the idyllic remote region of Gundabooka National Park (far western NSW) I’d pitched a tent to remove myself from my regular life.
+For months my brother and I had been living and caring for our father whose dementia worsened while his wife was hospitalised.
+Anyone who has been in a similar situation will know the amount of mental resilience this takes.
+By the end I had none left.
 We finally managed to put our father into professional care and shortly after our mother died.

 With these experiences still fresh in my mind I hopped into a ridiculously over-sized 4WD and drove a couple of days to reach Gundabooka.
 In many ways it was the worst thing I could have done.
 My need to escape had failed to recognise the value of being around familiar faces.
 Determined to not let this once in a lifetime experience be ruined by recent events, I walked along different trails each day and drove around looking for sites that would be of interest to record.

 It was an incredible area, stone-covered hills rose from the desert, wildlife I’d never seen before flew between trees or crawled on the red earth, but my mind was caught in a loop replaying memories of our parents in various stages of demise.
 The only reprieve from this was during recording sessions, the mental focus needed to train microphones towards a particular sound cancelled the mental loops.